mnaktas/calculator/docs/ManualTests.md

 7. "QWORD / DWORD / WORD / BYTE":
 *Expected: Toggles as expected.*
 8. "Hex" Hexadecimal:
-*Expected: A B C D E F become active and user can use them.
+*Expected: A B C D E F become active and the user can use them.
 A maximum of 16 characters can be entered.*
 9. "Dec" Decimal:
 *Expected: A B C D E F are inactive.
 A maximum of 19 characters can be entered.*
 10. "Oct" Octal: